 2. Orthodontic Flossers or Floss Threaders

 You can certainly use regular dental floss when you’re wearing braces but orthodontic flossers and floss threaders make life easier.
 Brands like Platypus make orthodontic flossers designed specifically to work with braces and a floss threader threads the floss under your appliance, hence the name.
 Flossing once a day, preferably before bed, will clean the areas between your teeth that your toothbrush can’t reach, which is where a lot of cavities start.
-Flossing is important for maintaining good oral health but by eliminating plaque or debris between your teeth, it will also help make your smile look brighter and healthier.
+Flossing is important for maintaining good oral health and oral hygiene routine by eliminating plaque or debris between your teeth.
+It will also help make your smile look brighter and healthier.
 When flossing, go up and down the side of one tooth and then up the side of the adjacent tooth before moving on to the next pair of teeth.
 Don’t’ forget to floss the outside of your back molars too.

 3. A Non-Whitening, Fluoride Toothpaste